Kungsholmens gymnasium: Zambia Group

 A partnership has existed since 1999 between Kungsholmens gymnasium and three schools in Zambia (Hillcrest Technical High School in Livingstone, Chinika High School in Lusaka, and Monze Boarding High School in Monze).
 The Zambia Group raises funds to support these schools and their students.
 It also promotes cultural exchanges, and organizes expeditions to visit these schools to work on various projects.
 Anders Jonsson and Eileen Ingulfson, the two teachers who pioneered the partnership, won the 2008 FUF prize in global development from the Swedish Development Forum (Föreningen för Utvecklingsfrågor) for their work on the Zambia Group.
 They have their own website which can be found here.

 Kungsholmens Debating Society

 Founded in 2010, Kungsholmens Debating Society is the debating association at Kungsholmen.
 Activities include organising large public debates, meetings to improve upon member's rhetoric and hosting the annual debate tournament KG Cup.
 KDS debate teams have been successful on the competitive scene, winning the Swedish Schools Debating Championships in 2018 as well as reaching the elimination rounds of major international debating tournaments such as the Nordic Schools Debating Championships and Heart of Europe.
-KDS regularly has members selected to the Swedish national team representing Sweden at the World Schools Debating Championships.
+KDS regularly has members selected to the Sweden national team representing Sweden at the World Schools Debating Championships.